 Hi.
 Ayuko here.
-Yes, I’d love it if you say hi:
+Yes, I’d love it if you say hi!

-Having said that, there’s a caveat.
+That said, there’s a caveat.
 Neural machine translation like Google Translate will alter the sentiment of the source text.
 And the sentiment that comes out will likely be more negative than the original.

 A few weeks ago I was checking the English translation of a Japanese newsletter, noticed this again, and finally googled why.
 There were many pieces of research for various language combinations.
 The data analysis parts of an academic paper I have no idea what they’re talking about, but I do enjoy reading the discussion parts.

 So here’s this AI layperson’s narrative on how to interpret Google Translate’s job.

 1. We humans are naturally biased to be negative, because a lion in the bush.

 2. Machine imitates humans, thus will translate a lot like us.